integration-app/mcp-server/README.md

 }
 ```

-This feature lets you maintain conversation context across multiple requests without creating new sessions each time.
-Perfect for multi-chat applications!
+This feature lets you use same session for a conversation.
 Check out our [AI Agent Example](https://github.com/integration-app/ai-agent-example) to see how this works in practice.

 ### Configuring other MCP clients